 Typically the fitness hybrid is lighter and often it has more narrow wheels.
-It also leans you slightly forward — like you would be if you were riding a mountain bike — which makes you more aerodynamic, provides better control of the bike, and enables you to engage both your quadriceps and gluteus muscles more efficiently.
+It also leans you slightly forward — like you would be if you were riding a mountain bike — which makes you more aerodynamic, provides better control, and enables you to engage both your quadriceps and gluteus muscles more efficiently.

 The Number 1 Best Women’s Hybrid

-This bike is excellent for the serious fitness enthusiast.
+This is an excellent option for the serious fitness enthusiast.
 Frankly, you could ride it across the country if you wanted.
 Now, granted, few of us would want to do that, but the quality of this bike — and the incredible ride that it delivers — is truly one-of-a-kind.

 This bike can do all of that with ease.